rss-sync/Open-Reader-API/README.md

 All content is created in plain text using the [Markdown](http://daringfireball.net/projects/markdown/) syntax.
 The folder structure will define the end url path structure so keep that in mind if new files and folders are added.

+The final display on http://rss-sync.github.io/Open-Reader-API is updated as needed manually using nanoc.

 ## Style Guide

 Markdown file extensions should be `.md`